The government budget identity

 In section 2.3, we have introduced the concept of the steady-state.
 We have also investigated the conditions under which the debt ratio converges to its long-run equilibrium value and the conditions under which the debt ratio diverges.
 We now want to try to derive the stability condition for our debt dynamic equationusing the solution of the dynamic debt equation.
 Our starting point is (B.3).

 We need to perform some manipulations.
-First, we rewrite the sum on the right-hand side of (B.3) (technically a geometric series) as28
+First, we rewrite the sum on the right-hand side of (B.3) (technically a geometric series) as

 Substituting (B.4) into (B.3) we obtain